 We love infrastructure.
-What could be more important than the stuff that keeps us moving, powered, safe, and clean.
+What could be more important than the stuff that keeps us moving, powered, safe, and clean?
 But infrastructure is often taken for granted, and even though it is all around us and effects our lives constantly, its maintenance or negligence can be an invisible issue to the public.

 We have worked with several clients to raise the profile of our nation's roads, rails, pipes, ports, airports and aqueducts, and specifically the need to invest in them.
-In 2017, Scottie Public Affairs became the official communications team for Infrastructure Week, which is led by an esteemed committee of nationally recognized organizations: AFL-CIO, American Society of Civil Engineers, Brookings: Metropolitan Policy Program, Business Roundtable, Building America's Future, National Association of Manufacturers, U.S. Chamber of Commerce, and Value of Water Campaign.
+Scottie Public Affairs serves as the official communications team for Infrastructure Week, which is led by an esteemed committee of nationally recognized organizations: AFL-CIO, American Society of Civil Engineers, Brookings: Metropolitan Policy Program, Business Roundtable, Building America's Future, National Association of Manufacturers, U.S. Chamber of Commerce, and Value of Water Campaign.
 The steering committee is joined by hundreds of affiliate groups that all commit to amplify the message about the need to investing in infrastructure during the annual advocacy week.

 What we did

-With Scottie Public Affairs writing messaging content and talking points, pitching press, managing website content and social media platforms, project managing video production, purchasing digital advertising, and drafting a daily "tipsheet" for thousands of stakeholders," we were engaged in every element of external-facing communications and coordinating efforts across the diverse steering committee.
+With Scottie Public Affairs writing messaging content and talking points, pitching press, managing website content and social media platforms, project managing video production, purchasing digital advertising, and drafting a daily "tipsheet" for thousands of stakeholders, we were engaged in every element of external-facing communications and coordinating efforts across the diverse steering committee.
 Importantly, by doing our job well, we allowed other staff to focus on what they did best too.